 How to Make a Smudge Stick

-A 2007 study published in the Journal of Ethnopharmacology, burning medicinal smoke (smudging) for one hour can reduce airborne bacteria by 94% and the purifying effects can last 24 hours in a closed room.
+Interestingly, a study published in the Journal of Ethnopharmacology, burning medicinal smoke for one hour can reduce airborne bacteria by 94% and the purifying effects can last 24 hours.

 Native Americans used three primary herbs: